mintedreward/heartmail/sbw-specs/sbw-4-key-logging.md

-SBW4: Key Logging and Revocation (Fixing PKI)
+SBW 4: Key Logging and Revocation (Fixing PKI)
 =============================================

 We can fix PKI by logging paymail name and key registrations on the blockchain.